BehinaBhr/behina-bahramsari-procket-api/README.md

   - **Express.js** (**Node.js**) with **knex** for database operations.

 - Database:

-  - Use a relational database **MySQL** for goals and tasks information, procrastinations logs.
+   - Use **MySQL** a relational database management system for seed data, migrations, API development, and CRUD operations for managing goals, tasks, and procrastination logs

 ## Data Schema